-All travelers also need to submit negative COVID-19 PCR test results issued within 72 hours of departure and get a COVID-19 diagnostic test upon their arrival in Korea.
+All travelers also need to submit negative COVID-19 PCR test results issued within 48 hours of departure and get a COVID-19 diagnostic test upon their arrival in Korea.

-Also please note that visitors from high-risk countries where the number of COVID-19 variant cases is high will NOT BE ALLOWED to skip the quarantine procedure.
+Please note that visitors from high-risk countries where the number of COVID-19 variant cases is high will NOT BE ALLOWED to skip the quarantine procedure.

 High-risk countries can be updated depending on the progress of the pandemic.
 As of 1 April 2022, countries under the high-risk category include Pakistan, Uzbekistan, Ukraine, and Myanmar.